Problem contributed by @asdf

 Part 4: Memory-Aware Routing

-Each server now has two memory tiers:
+Each server now tracks two memory tiers:

 Replace affinity tracking from Part 3 with explicit memory state.
 When routing a chat_id, apply the following priority logic:

-kservers clockwise (including the primary).- If any have
+kdistinct physical servers clockwise (including the primary).- If any have

 - If any have